Tanaht/PinIt/readme.md

 sudo docker exec -it mysql-for-pinit /bin/bash

 #Run sql script in container password = 123456789

+#/!\ the first mysql container login always fail for no reason, so be sure to can logged in before this command
-mysql -u pinit --password pinit < pinit.sql
+mysql --user=pinit --password pinit < pinit.sql
 ##################

 #Pin It App 1